conan-hawkins/halo-stats-for-discord/README.md

 This code is for my own personal use.
 I do not have premision to pull information from halotracker.com.
-This bot pulls information from the front end of halotracker.com then takes a screenshot crops and uploads it to discord.
+This bot pulls information from the front end of halotracker.com using CSS selectors and uploads it to discord.

 Commands prefix = #